Downtown Nashville explosion knocks communications offline

 NASHVILLE, Tenn.
-(AP) — A recreational vehicle parked in the deserted streets of downtown Nashville exploded early Christmas morning, causing widespread communications outages that took down police emergency systems and grounded flights at the city’s airport.
-Authorities said they believe the blast was intentional.
+(AP) — A recreational vehicle parked in the deserted streets of downtown Nashville exploded early Christmas morning, causing widespread communications outages that took down police emergency systems and grounded holiday travel at the city’s airport.

 Surveillance video published on a Twitter account Friday that appeared to be across the street from the blast captured the warning issuing from the RV, “… if you can hear this message, evacuate now,” seconds before the explosion.

 The blast sent black smoke and flames billowing from the heart of downtown Nashville’s tourist scene, an area packed with honky-tonks, restaurants and shops.
-Buildings shook streets over from the explosion near a building owned by AT&T, which is one block away from the company’s office tower.
+Buildings shook and windows shattered streets away from the explosion near a building owned by AT&T that lies one block from the company’s office tower, a landmark in downtown.

 AT&T said the affected building is the central office of a telephone exchange, with network equipment in it.
 The blast interrupted service, but the company declined to say how widespread outages were.

-“Service for some customers in Nashville and the surrounding areas may be affected by damage to our facilities from the explosion this morning.
-We are in contact with law enforcement and working as quickly and safely as possible to restore service,” AT&T spokesman Jim Greer said in an emailed statement.
+The AT&T outages site showed service issues in middle Tennessee and Kentucky.
+Several police agencies reported that their 911 systems were down because of the outage, including Knox County, home to Knoxville about 180 miles (290 kilometers) east of Nashville.

-The AT&T outages site showed service issues in middle Tennessee and Kentucky, including Bowling Green about 65 miles (105 kilometers) north of Nashville.
-Several police agencies reported that their 911 systems were down because of the outage, including Murfreesboro and Knox County, home to Knoxville about 180 miles (290 kilometers) east of Nashville.
+AT&T said that it was bringing in portable cell sites and was working with law enforcement to get access to make repairs to its equipment.
+The company noted that “power is essential to restoring” service.

 The FBI will be taking the lead in the investigation, agency spokesman Joel Siskovic said.
 Federal investigators from the Bureau of Alcohol, Tobacco, Firearms and Explosives were also on the scene.
 The FBI is the primary law enforcement agency responsible for investigating federal crimes, such as explosives violations and acts of terrorism.